Glendenning History, Family Crest & Coats of Arms

 - Albert Glendenning, aged 25, who settled in America from Londonderry, in 1894

-- James Glendenning, aged 38, who emigrated to the United States from Tampico, in 1897
+- James Glendenning, aged 38, who immigrated to the United States from Tampico, in 1897

-Glendenning Settlers in the United States in the 20th Century
+Glendenning Settlers in United States in the 20th Century

-- Elizabeth Glendenning, aged 18, who emigrated to the United States from Derry, Ireland, in 1908
+- Elizabeth Glendenning, aged 18, who immigrated to the United States from Derry, Ireland, in 1908

 - Henry Glendenning, aged 47, who settled in America from Northwich, England, in 1910